majuss/ecoevolpara/latest/docs/source/hardware.rst

 :code:`sensors detect --auto`

-For the temperatures of the harddrives you need to use some code like this:
+For the temperatures of the harddrives you need to use root and some code like this:
 ::
 while true
 	do sleep 2